Contact Me For Products, Product Requests or Training Related to Specific Books or Topics Listed Below

 ( Affiliate Link )

-this is a totally geek book, in fact, it's a neuroscience course about brain hacks based on neuroscience research.
+This is a totally geek book, in fact, it's a neuroscience course about brain hacks based on neuroscience research.

 That said, it's in everyday language & you don't need to know ANYTHING about neuroscience to use these science backed hacks.